 Speaking of opportunities, what does the future hold for our formidable four?
 Lizzy is beginning a role as programme manager for a new electric vehicle company and Hannah is following her mum’s example, who’s also a Bath graduate, in becoming a building services engineer.
 Leen has a year left at Bath to decide between pursuing her dream career designing prosthetics or working for an engineering giant such as Rolls Royce, where she did her placement.
 Parimala hopes to continue her teaching and research, while also developing an ingenious entrepreneurial sideline: recycling floral waste from religious places, ceremonies and festivals by extracting the essential oils and producing organic manure – an idea which recently won her the Bath Business Plan competition.

-And as for Major McClain?
+And as for Anne McClain?
 She’s preparing for her mission to go about as far as you can in the world – by leaving it.
 Her achievements are a shining example of where talent, dedication and hard work can get you, and back here in Bath we wish her the best of luck.

 Our female engineers may be outnumbered, but they’re certainly undaunted.